 About the degree

-Students with a graduate degree in computer engineering can reap the financial benefits of the growing job market in that field, as the U.S. Labor Department forecasts that the demand for computer engineers will remain strong.
-Students with a Ph.D. in computer engineering have additional options for high-paying jobs, including academic positions, government and industrial research centers and senior engineering positions in industry.
+Students with a doctoral degree in computer engineering have a variety of options for well-paying jobs, including academic positions, government and industrial research centers and senior engineering positions in industry.

-Component manufacturers: The key components that are integrated into a modern computer system include system software, integrated circuits (IC) and boards.
-Significant players in this market with a presence in Arizona include Intel, IBM, Microchip, ON Semiconductor, NXP, Marvell Technology, and Qualcomm.
+Component manufacturers: The key components in a modern computer system include software, integrated circuits and circuit boards.
+Significant players in this market with a presence in Arizona include Intel, IBM, Microchip Technology, onsemi, NXP Semiconductors, Marvell Technology and Qualcomm.

-System integrators: The computing system components are integrated into finished end products by system integrators.
-Arizona is home to several major electronic control system integrators that cater to the aerospace/defense market including Honeywell, Raytheon, Boeing and General Dynamics.
+System integrators: System integrators combine computing system components into finished end products.
+Arizona has several major electronic control system integrators catering to the aerospace and defense market, including Honeywell, Raytheon Technologies, Boeing and General Dynamics.

-System innovators: The software and hardware components are designed and structured in novel ways by system innovators to provide solutions to new problems or to solve old problems in a more efficient and effective manner.
-Arizona is home to several companies which do computing systems research including Intel and IBM.
+System innovators: System innovators design and strucutre software and hardware components in novel ways to solve problems efficiently.
+Several companies conduct computing systems research in Arizona, including Intel and IBM.